Solomon Hsiang: Health

-In a 2020 analysis, Hsiang’s team calculated that mortality from climate change could exceed 2018 mortality rates for all infectious diseases worldwide.
+In a 2020 analysis, Hsiang's team calculated that mortality from climate change could exceed 2018 mortality rates for all infectious diseases worldwide.
 In work with Marshal Burke and coauthors, Hsiang and his team demonstrated that high temperature increase suicide rates in the United States and Mexico.
 Jesse Anttila-Hughes and Hsiang showed that 12% of infant mortality in the Philippines could be traced to typhoons.
+In 2024, Hsiang and Rachel Young showed that hurricane and tropical storm storm strikes increased death rates in US states for 15 years after landfall.

 In 2020, an analysis by Hsiang and the Global Policy Lab demonstrated that non-pharmaceutical interventions were highly effective as slowing the spread of SARS-CoV-2.
 They calculated that by April 2020, policies prevented 495 million infections.
-In an interview with The Rachel Maddow Show, Hsiang stated that “[these policies] were a historic feat… that saved more lives in a shorter period than anything else in human history.”
+In an interview with The Rachel Maddow Show, Hsiang stated that "[these policies] were a historic feat… that saved more lives in a shorter period than anything else in human history."

+Satellite Imagery and Machine Learning

+In 2021 Hsiang and coauthors developed MOSAIKS (Multi-task Observation using Satellite Imagery & Kitchen Sinks), an accessible and generalizable approach to applying machine learning to satellite imagery at global scale.

 Awards

-Hsiang received the Science for Solutions Award given by the American Geophysical Union for “significant contributions in the application and use of Earth and space sciences to solve societal problems.”
+Hsiang received the Science for Solutions Award given by the American Geophysical Union for "significant contributions in the application and use of Earth and space sciences to solve societal problems."
 In 2014, he was listed by Forbes Magazine in their 30 under 30 list.
 He was named a Kavli Fellow at the National Academy of Sciences in 2016, an AI for Earth Innovation Fellow at Microsoft Corporation and the National Geographic Society in 2019, and an Andrew Carnegie Fellow by the Carnegie Corporation in 2020.
-He was awarded the President’s Medal by the Geological Society of America in 2020.
+He was awarded the President's Medal by the Geological Society of America in 2020.